What is Dodt Gradient Contrast?

 DGC is a cost-effective contrast method that does not require the purchase of expensive optical elements.
 Additionally, no further elements are added into the light path between the sample and camera or detector, making it an ideal contrast technique for patching in combination with two-photon excitation fluorescence microscopy.

-With a good camera, the fast frame rates available with this approach also makes it an excellent tool for positioning micropipettes during patch clamp experiments to enable patch-clamp electrophysiology in thick brain slices (<300 µm).
+With a good camera, the fast frame rates available with this approach also make it an excellent tool for positioning micropipettes during patch clamp experiments to enable patch-clamp electrophysiology in thick brain slices (<300 µm).

-Applications
+Applications of DGC

 The primary use of DGC is to visualise unstained neurons, which are mainly phase objects i.e. they alter the phase of the light waves that pass through them but not their amplitude.
 DGC is particularly useful when attempting to observe neurons in thick brain slices.